Scheduled MonumentsEnglandSilverband mine aerial ropeway, brake house and inclined plane

 What is Silverband mine aerial ropeway, brake house and inclined plane?

-Silverband mine aerial ropeway, brake house and inclined plane is a scheduled ancient monument located in Westmorland that represents the industrial mineral extraction infrastructure of the nineteenth century.
+Silverband mine aerial ropeway, brake house and inclined plane is an industrial monument in Westmorland dating from the nineteenth century.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1021009.

 Who is responsible for protecting Silverband mine aerial ropeway, brake house and inclined plane?